aspose-imaging/aspose-imaging-reference-tutorials/content/english/java/image-processing-and-enhancement/bradleys-adaptive-threshold-binarization.html/_index.md

 ### Q2: Can I use Aspose.Imaging for Java in my commercial projects?

 A2: Yes, Aspose.Imaging for Java offers both free trials and commercial licenses.
-You can explore your options and acquire the necessary licensing from [Aspose's official website](https://purchase.aspose.com/buy).
+You can explore your options and acquire the necessary licensing from [Aspose's website](https://purchase.aspose.com/buy).

 ### Q3: Are there any temporary licenses available for testing purposes?